fallenhitokiri/drupan/docs/configuration.md

 # Deployment
 Deployment plugins are in charge of publishing your generated site the way you prefer and your target server supports.
+If you are planning to deploy to AWS S3 and CloudFront using s3cf is the recommended way to do so.

-## s3sub
+## s3cf
-This plugin runs the AWS cli tools as subcommand and uploads your site to S3.
-You have to make sure the AWS cli tools are in your path and that you have a profile with access keys that is allowed to read and write to the target bucket.

-After the initial upload only changed files will be uploaded.
-To make this possible MD5 checksums of all files will be generated.
+This plugins uses the [boto library](https://github.com/boto/boto) to deploy your site to S3 and it will also invalidate all changed files on CloudFront.
+If you are not planning to use CloudFront just do not add a distribution ID.

 ###### Options

-  - ```bucket``` name of the bucket to upload to
+  - ```bucket``` name of the S3 bucket to upload to
-  - ```profile``` profile in your AWS cli configuration file to use
-  - ```md5path``` Path where to store the MD5 checksums
+  - ```aws_access_key``` AWS access key with permissions for your S3 bucket and CF distribution
+  - ```aws_access_key``` AWS secret key with permissions for your S3 bucket and CF distribution
-  - ```site_url``` URL of your site
+  - ```cloudfront_id``` ID of your CloudFront distribution (optional)
-  - ```skip_upload``` a list with files - if only files that are listed here changed when running drupan the site will not be uploaded
-  - ```redirects``` redirects to create - format: old url: new url
+  - ```redirects``` redirects to create - format: old url: new url (uses S3 redirect feature)

 ## gitsub
 This plugins runs git as subcommand and pushes your site to the remote called